ErikHilbert1/cardboard-theme/README.md

 If you're not using foot, in addition to background and text colours, make sure that terminal colours 16=#b3b5b2 17=#cccac2 for bash prompt and vim bar/numbers to look right.

-For waybar, if you need additional modules (eg: a clock), put them in the plump in the css file.
+For waybar, if you need additional modules (eg: a clock), put them in the clump in the css file.
 It should look fine in most cases.

 # Firefox
 Currectly, it is kind of ugly, sorry.
 Hopefully, it will be better soon.